-- 3. Fold a piece of #1 filter paper into a filter mounted on a side-arm flask.
-Attach the flask to an aspirator at a sink, then filter the contents of the test tube.
-Do not use the vacuum line when filtering volatile organic solvents like acetone! - 4.
-Pour the filtered acetone extract from the flask into a 50-ml beaker.
-(Everyone in a group extracting the non-polar pigments should add their extract to the same beaker.)
-Divide the filtered extract equally into the 10-ml beakers labeled "Cyanobacterium." - 5.
+- pet ether or acetone.
+Moisten the filter paper with extraction solvent, and filter the contents of the test tube.
+If the filtrate still contains particles from the Spirulina powder, filter it again. - 4.
+Pour the filtered methanol/pet ether extract from the flask into a 50-mL beaker.
+(Everyone in a group extracting the non-polar pigments members should use the same beaker.)
+Divide the filtered extract equally into the 10-mL beakers labeled "Cyanobacteria." - 5.
 Thoroughly clean the test tube, funnel, and side-arm flask.